-- Allow participants and proxies redeeming WIC benefits a choice of the WIC authorized foods prescribed - Scan the barcode or PLU affixed to the item being purchased. - Accept the eWIC card only for authorized food brands, quantities, and types as prescribed in the participants' benefit balance. - Accept cents-off coupons from an individual redeeming WIC benefits for prescribed authorized foods and deduct savings from the purchase price requested. - Allow the use of bonus or club cards, buy one, get one free, and any other promotion offered to customers that does not involve cash back. - Allow the purchase of the full amount or less than the full amount of the benefit balance. - Allow the participant to pay the difference when a fruit and vegetable purchase exceeds the value of the cash value benefit. - Provide authorized foods to an individual redeeming WIC benefits only upon receiving authorization from the point-of-sale. - Accept the eWIC payment as payment in full for the WIC foods purchased. - At the time of purchase, give the participant all receipts that print from the POS device.
+- Allow participants and proxies redeeming WIC benefits a choice of the WIC authorized foods prescribed to them. - Scan the barcode or PLU affixed to the item being purchased. - Accept the eWIC card only for authorized food brands, quantities, and types as prescribed in the participants' benefit balance. - Accept cents-off coupons from an individual redeeming WIC benefits for prescribed authorized foods and deduct savings from the purchase price requested. - Allow the use of bonus or club cards, buy one, get one free, and any other promotion offered to customers that does not involve cash back. - Allow the purchase of the full amount or less than the full amount of the benefit balance. - Provide authorized foods to an individual redeeming WIC benefits only upon receiving authorization from the point-of-sale. - Accept the eWIC payment as payment in full for the WIC foods purchased. - At the time of purchase, give the participant all receipts that print from the POS device.